 How long will the funds be available?

-For the FY22 funds, agencies legally committed (or obligated) 99.2 percent of funds for provisions designated with one-year funding before they expired.
-For provisions designating funds with periods of availability longer than one year, agencies generally recorded fewer obligations.
+- Appropriations for 4,289 provisions, representing $5.23 billion, expired as of the end of FY23.
+Agencies legally committed (or obligated) about 99% of funds for these provisions (and about 99% of the provisions).
+For provisions designating funds with periods of availability longer than 1 year, agencies generally recorded fewer obligations.

 Status of FY22 Projects and Agency Oversight